-How to lay Chipboard Flooring
+How to lay Chipboard Flooring on timber joists

 Knowing how to lay chipboard flooring perfectly is essential.
-Because they are the most commonly specified floor boards in the UK, you are likely to come across them quite often.
+Because they are the most commonly specified floor boards in the UK, you are very likely to come across them quite often.
 Inexpensive, strong, hard wearing, able to handle high traffic loads, water resistant and suitable for just about any final floor coverings (tiles/carpets/laminates etc.) makes them extremely versatile in many applications.
 They are also a good solid material to use for garage or shed shelving and homemade workbenches too.

 For an even better and longer lasting job, when I lay chipboard fooring I always PVA glue the joints and use a bead of flexible glue like Sikaflex Adhesive on the joist to ensure there are no squeaks you need to fix later once the floor boards are screwed down tight on to the joists.